FAQ: Frequently Asked Questions

 Q: I am applying this year, can I send in my letters of recommendation before I apply?

-A: All letters of recommendation are to be sent directly to AMCAS.
+A: All letters of recommendation must be uploaded by the recommender directly to AMCAS.
 We will not accept them if they are sent to our office.

 Q: I wasn’t accepted by UF COM.
 Can I find out how to strengthen my application?